MechanicalDragon0687/BAX/README.md

 Please note that if you want to create a bottom screen animation, you have to use a 320x240 image instead of 400x240.

-# How to set the framerate
+## How to set the framerate

 Inside the anim directory there should be a 'config' file.
-The sole purpose of this file is to indicate the framerate of **
+The sole purpose of this file is to indicate the framerate of the animations, and you have to indicate it in hex.
+For example, if your framerate is 15, then the only char in 'config' should be 0x0F (or ASCII char 15).

 # How to change the external payload path (won't provide support for modified payloads whatsoever)
 Run 'make clean' inside both the main folder and the external_loader folder.